-The Engineer may, however, permit this work to be inserted after the construction of an embankment or fills subject to the following conditions:-
+The Engineer may, however, permit this work to be inserted after the construction of an embankment or fills subject to the following conditions:- that the Contractor will be responsible for any damage or delays caused by the temporary omission of these works:

-- (i) that this concession shall apply only to concrete pipes not surrounded by concrete and to corrugated metal pipes; - (ii) that the Contractor will be responsible for any damage or delays caused by the temporary omission of these works; - (iii) that the construction of these works shall follow immediately upon the substantial completion of the earthworks above it; - (iv) that the Contractor will be paid only for the volume of trench excavated, calculated from the height of trench excavated from commencing surface to the final surface; any additional excavation and backfilling will be at the Contractor's expense; - (v) that, should the Engineer consider the Contractor is causing delay to the work or inadequately compacting the trenches, this concession may be revoked and the Contractor required to construct all the work ahead of the embankments or fills and bear all additional expenses arising therefrom.
+that the construction of these works shall follow immediately upon the substantial completion of the earthworks above it:

+that the Contractor will be paid only for the volume of trench excavated, calculated from the height of trench excavated from commencing surface to the final surface; any additional excavation and backfilling will be at the Contractor's expense;

+that, should the Engineer consider the Contractor is causing delay to the work or inadequately compacting the trenches, this concession may be revoked and the Contractor required to construct all the work ahead of the embankments or fills and bear all additional expenses arising therefrom.

-(b) Drainage Work in Cuttings
+Drainage Work in Cuttings

-Where drainage and culvert work is to be constructed under a road formation in cutting, itshall generally be excavated after the earthwork is completed.
+Where drainage and culvert work is to be constructed under a road formation in cutting, it shall generally be excavated after the earthwork is completed.
 The Engineer may permit the culverts to be excavated before the earthwork is completed; but payment for the excavation of the trench will only be made upon the volume excavated below the final surface of the cutting.

-703 EXCAVATION
+EXCAVATION